 The bus stop in Big Bear Lake is just under two miles from Big Bear Lake Village on Fox Farm Road.
 You can connect with another bus to take you to the village from there, or it is about a 35-minute walk.

-For getting around once you are in Big Bear, you can catch one of the regular Mountain Transit buses or you can hire a bike from one of the numerous bike and e-bike rental places in Big Bear.
+To get around once you are in Big Bear, you can catch one of the regular Mountain Transit buses or you can hire a bike from one of the numerous bike and e-bike rental places in Big Bear.

 Where To Stay in Big Bear Lake in Summer